“[I]t is a truism to note that all transcription is in some sense interpretation …” (Cook, 1990, p.12)

 2) Transcription software have built in an automatic rewind.
 So every time you pause it, before it starts playing again when you start it playing, it rewinds a small amount, and you can often change that on most software.
 You can actually vary the amount of rewind from half a second to 2 seconds, whatever you want.

 Actually round about a second you are probably okay, when you pause something should you lose a bit, you normally lose about half a second.
 And actually half a second is about 1 or 2 words you miss, so you need to rewind.
-Actually having to rewind a bit more than that, is sometimes helpful because you can hear it overlap.
+Having to rewind a bit more than that, is sometimes helpful because you can hear it overlap.
+You just have to figure out what works for you.
 You can also use a hotkey to control playback with most transcription software.

 Transcribers make mistakes and you need to make sure you check the transcripts.
 Reviewing the transcripts also helps you get to know the data before you start the analysis.
 It helps if your transcriber knows something about the context.
 Because if they know about what is going on, what to expect, then it helps.